-1A darkened box with a convex lens or aperture for projecting the image of an external object on to a screen inside, a forerunner of the modern camera.
+1A darkened box with a convex lens or aperture for projecting the image of an external object onto a screen inside.
+It is important historically in the development of photography.

 - He was the first to propose adding a convex lens to the camera obscura.

 - My explanation for this very curious result is that Vermeer had a camera obscura with a lens at the painting's viewpoint.

 - In the camera obscura the image is always upside-down.

 1.1A small round building with a rotating angled mirror at the apex of the roof, projecting an image of the landscape onto a horizontal surface inside.

 - But the glistening object on the town's market place on Saturday morning turned out to be a mirrored camera obscura.